 Pointer Synchronization for Raster Datasets

-Before implementing pointer synchronization, ensure your environment meets these baseline requirements:
+Before implementing pointer synchronization, verify your environment meets these requirements:

-Raster datasets differ fundamentally from vector geometries.
-While vector features support row-level diffs and spatial indexing, rasters are typically stored as contiguous binary blocks or tiled chunks.
-Pointer synchronization must account for this by hashing entire files or tile-aligned segments rather than attempting byte-level delta computation.
-For contrast, see how Delta Tracking Algorithms for Vector Data handle topology-preserving changes.
+Raster datasets differ fundamentally from vector geometries in how they are versioned.
+While the delta tracking algorithms used for vector features operate on individual rows and topology edges, rasters are contiguous binary blocks or tiled chunks.
+Pointer synchronization must hash entire files or tile-aligned segments rather than attempting byte-level delta computation.

 Initialize a version-controlled workspace and configure the pointer backend.
 DVC is preferred for raster workflows due to its native support for cloud storage routing, chunked transfers, and pipeline-aware caching.